-The GRE will be given a score on a scale of 1 (most favourable) to 5 (least favourable) on the basis of (i) the GRE's economic and strategic importance to the country and government; (ii) the GRE's legal ties with the government; (iii) the government's track record of providing support or tendency towards intervening; (iv) the GRE's operating and financial linkages with the government; and (v) the potential consequences of the GRE's default.
-The scores are totalled and the average of the scores is taken as the overall "propensity to support" assessment which will then be expressed on a scale of GS 1 (highest) to GS 5 (lowest).
+The GRE will be given a score on a scale of 1 (most favourable) to 5 (least favourable) on each of the following support assessment factors: (i) the GRE's economic and strategic importance to the country and government; (ii) the GRE's legal ties with the government; (iii) the government's track record of providing support or tendency towards intervening; (iv) the GRE's operating and financial linkages with the government; and (v) the potential consequences of the GRE's default.
+The scores are totalled and the average of the scores (with equal weight given to each individual score) is taken as the overall "propensity to support" assessment which will then be expressed on a scale of GS 1 (highest) to GS 5 (lowest).